 From time to time it may become necessary to cancel a course due to low enrollment or other issues.
 This will be done at the discretion of the assistant dean for the PhD program and the Office of Academic Affairs.

-All BS-PhD students must maintain a 3.25 grade point average during the first year of study and will be evaluated after the first year by the PhD Committee.
+All BS to PhD students must maintain a 3.25 grade point average during the first year of study and will be evaluated after the first year by the PhD Committee.
 Following the first year for BS-PhD and for all MS-PhD students, a 3.00 GPA or B average must be maintained to progress through the program.
-All students will be evaluated by the PhD faculty every spring prior to continuing in the PhD coursework.
+All students will be evaluated by the PhD faculty every spring prior to continuing in the PhD coursework during an annual review.

 PhD students will receive a formal evaluation of their academic progress after the first semester of enrollment and annually thereafter.
 The annual meeting will include faculty who teach and advise PhD students in addition to members of the PhD Committee and the assistant dean.
 The student evaluation includes feedback on progress in the program, including assessing overall GPA, addressing any incomplete or resigned courses, monitoring progress toward completing coursework, preparing for the qualifying exam and timely defense of proposal and defense of dissertation.
 A follow-up letter regarding the student’s standing will be sent by the assistant dean of the PhD program indicating his/her progress and status in the program.
 In the event of need for improvement, the assistant dean will consult with the student’s advisor for appropriate feedback and recommendations for advisement and mentoring.